Nano274/YOLO-Object-Detection-and-Gameplay-Design-Practice-in-Unity/0_Assets/Scripts/2_Photo_Scripts/README.md

 2. Use **V** to capture a photo.
 3. Press **C** to analyze the captured photo.
 4. Press **P** for Real-Time Analysis Mode or **ESC** to return to gameplay.

-For any issues or questions, feel free to open an issue in the repository.